jzurner1/School-Notes/20 - Software/24 - Linux/Linux command list.md

 `du` - List disk usage
 `echo` - Print something to screen
-`egrep` - The same as `grep -e`, used for extended regex `find` - Find a file
+`egrep` - The same as `grep -e`, used for extended regex `ethtool` - Query and control network device drivers and hardware settings `find` - Find a file
 `file` - See the filetype of a file
 `free` - List free memory
 `grep` - Find something in a file
-`head` - Another tool to read a file similar to `cat`, but by default only prints the first 10 lines of a file `id` - Find information about a user or group `ifconfig` - Shows network interface information for Ethernet ports `iostat` - Display a real-time chart of disk statistics by partition `iwconfig` - Shows network interface information for wireless adapters (not vanilla) `last` - Print access history and reboots
+`head` - Another tool to read a file similar to `cat`, but by default only prints the first 10 lines of a file `host` - Used for DNS lookup
+`id` - Find information about a user or group `ifconfig` - Shows network interface information for Ethernet ports `iostat` - Display a real-time chart of disk statistics by partition `iperf` - Perform network throughput tests
+`iperf3` - Newer version of `iperf`
+`iwconfig` - Shows network interface information for wireless adapters, requires nettools `kill` - End processes by PID
+`last` - Print access history and reboots
 `less` - Open and view a text file without editing `locate` - Search the system for a file